-- How bankruptcy works
+- How a bankruptcy proceeding works

-- The types of bankruptcy
+- The cost of filing for bankruptcy

 - Alternatives to consider